XiandaChen/QuRate/README.md

 * QuRate_verbose, the version of QuRate with frame rate output, for the readers to observe the effects of QuRate without conducting power measurements; and
 * QuRate, the version of QuRate for power evaluations using the power monitor.

+Moreover, the details of seting up the frame rate library (FRL) for QuRate will be introduced in "Section Build and update frame rate library (FRL)".

 # Repository Hierarchy

 ```
- |-----player                          // Player for each video
+ |-----player                          // Player for different modes
        |-----original
        |-----qurate_fr_observation
        |-----qurate_power_measurement
+       |-----frl_update
  |-----src
        |-----dash                     // JS of DASH streaming
        |-----webvr_fr_observation     // JS of QuRate_verbose for frame rate observation
        |-----webvr_original           // JS of Default VR video playback
        |-----webvr_power_measurement  // JS of QuRate for power measurement
+       |-----frl_update               // JS code for FRL update
  |-----video                          // DASH-ed video files
        |-----1 //DASH-ed video 1
        |-----2 //DASH-ed video 2